 1: High Quality Teaching

 Our three PPE departments are internationally renowned for their teaching and research.
-All three departments have been ranked in the top 50 QS World University Rankings (2019) and the top 10 in The Complete University Guide (2019).
+All three departments have been ranked in the top 100 QS World University Rankings (2022) and the top 10 in The Times and Sunday Times Good University Guide.
+(2022).

 2: World Leading Research

-In the most recent Research Excellence Framework (REF 2014), PPE performed excellently.
-Politics and International Studies ranked 1st for Research Environment, Philosophy was rated 1st in the UK for Research Output with 90% of publications judged internationally excellent or world leading, and Economics had 96% of its research rated World Leading or Internationally Excellent.
+In the most recent Research Excellence Framework (REF 2021), PPE performed excellently.
+Politics and International Studies ranked 1st for Research Environment, Economics ranked 2nd in the UK for research excellence and Philosophy had 48% of their research assessed as world-leading in terms of its originality, significance, and rigour.

 3: Bridging the Disciplines